Energy Landscape Design Principle for Optimal Energy Harnessing by Catalytic Molecular Machines: Abstract

 \section{Abstract}

-If a system is exposed to environments of periodically changing temperature, it is continually driven away from equilibrium and keeps dissipating energy.
-Under temperature oscillation, cyclic molecular machines including catalysts and enzymes could harness such energy and use it to drive other processes.
-We derive a general design principle to obtain the optimal energy landscape of catalysts or enzymes to harness energy from a temperature-oscillatory bath.
-Such catalysts could harness energy from temperature-oscillating bath to actively invert a spontaneous reaction, converting low free energy molecules to high free energy molecules.
-A general design principle is derived for arbitrary cyclic catalysts, and is expressed as a simple quadratic cost function for easy optimization.
-The cost function only depends on the reaction activation barriers, which are directly applicable to experiments.
+Under temperature oscillation, cyclic molecular machines such as catalysts and enzymes could harness energy from the oscillatory bath and use it to drive other processes.
+Using a novel geometrical approach, under fast temperature oscillation, we derive a general design principle for obtaining the optimal catalytic energy landscape that can harness energy from a temperature-oscillatory bath and use it to invert a spontaneous reaction.
+By driving the reaction against the spontaneous direction, the catalysts convert low free energy product molecules to high free energy reactant molecules.
+The design principle, derived for arbitrary cyclic catalysts, is expressed as a simple quadratic objective function that only depends on the reaction activation energies, and is independent of the temperature protocol.
+Since the reaction activation energies are directly accessible by experimental measurements, the objective function can be directly used to guide the search for optimal energy-harvesting catalysts.

-Molecular machines can harness energy from a non-equilibrium environment and convert it to perform useful tasks\cite{hill1975stochastics, qian1997simple, qian2000simple, astumian2002brownian, qian2005cycle, reimann2002brownian}.
-In such processes, free energy is transduced from one form to another \cite{hill2013free, chen1987asymmetry, tsong1988electroconformational}.
-In stochastic thermodynamics, catalysts and enzymes can be considered cyclic molecular machines \cite{westerhoff1986enzymes, rozenbaum2004catalytic, qian2005cycle, astumian2001making, yasuda2001resolution}: while accompanying a chemical reaction, the catalyst completes a cycle of transitions of its internal states to convert the reactant(s) into the product(s), and completes the cycle by returning to its initial state.
-If the chemical reaction itself is dissipative ($\Delta G\neq 0$), the catalyst is then driven into a net cyclic rotation favoring one direction over another.
-If the concentration of reactants and products are fixed (constant $\Delta G$), the catalyst is capable of functioning as a chemical motor at nonequilibrium steady state (NESS), driven by the chemical energy into a biased stationary cyclic motion.
+In stochastic thermodynamics, catalysts and enzymes can be considered cyclic molecular machines \cite{westerhoff1986enzymes, rozenbaum2004catalytic, qian2005cycle, astumian2001making, yasuda2001resolution,hill1975stochastics, qian1997simple, qian2000simple, astumian2002brownian, reimann2002brownian}: the catalyst undergoes a cycle of state changes to assist the conversion of reactant(s) to product(s), and returns to its initial state.
+In a stationary environment, the catalytic cycle reaches a nonequilibrium steady state (NESS), driven by the thermodynamically spontaneous reaction ($\Delta G< 0$) to a biased direction.

-Beyond NESS, realistic molecular machines typically experience driving forces from time-varying environments and demonstrate novel dynamical and thermodynamic behavior.
-For example, a periodically driven environment could drive a detailed-balanced system to mimic a dissipative system at NESS \cite{PhysRevX.6.021022,busiello2018similarities}.